vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

 `version = "0.8.0"`

-**Note: You can get installation information including color, version, and processing-disabled by hitting the _status_ endpoint GET /status**
+**Note: You can get installation information including color, version, default key name, and processing-disabled by hitting the _status_ endpoint GET /status**

 ### HTTP Host and Port
 To specify what host and port to bind to when starting up the API server, default is 9000.